webpro-nl/knip/README.md

-# Exportman 🦸
+# ✂️ Knip

-Exportman scans your TypeScript projects for **unused files and exports**.
+Knip scans your TypeScript projects for **unused files and exports**.
 For comparison, ESLint finds unused variables inside files in isolation, but this will not be flagged:

 ```ts